ibm-cloud-docs/vmwaresolutions/services/mcv-archi-bom.md

 ## Components
 {: #mcv-archi-bom-components}

-The following components are available for vCenter Server multizone instances:
+The following components are part of your existing vCenter Server multizone instance:
-* VMware vSphere® 7.0 Update 1c
+* VMware vSphere®
 * VMware Aria components
-   * VMware Aria® Operations™ 8.2
+   * VMware Aria® Operations™
-   * VMware Aria Operations™ for Logs 8.4
+   * VMware Aria Operations™ for Logs
-   * VMware Aria Operations™ for Networks 4.8
+   * VMware Aria Operations™ for Networks
-* VMware NSX-T™ 3.2.0.1.
-NSX-V is not supported.
+* VMware NSX-T™
-* Skylake and Cascade Lake when available.
-Skylake 4110 is supported for the witness and management clusters only.
-* Optane drives are the only supported option for VMware vSAN™ cache disks.
-* vSAN with the options of RAID 1, RAID 5, and RAID 6.
+* VMware vSAN™ with the options of RAID 1, RAID 5, and RAID 6.
+Optane drives are the only supported option for vSAN cache disks.
 * Licensing:
-   * vSAN Enterprise.
+   * vSAN Enterprise
-   * VMware NSX® Enterprise or Enterprise Plus.
+   * VMware NSX® Enterprise or Enterprise Plus
-   * Bring Your Own Licenses (BYOL) is not supported.
 * HA Active Directory with two virtual machines or two VSIs distributed between the two workload sites.

 ### Component naming conventions